yiisoft/yii2/docs/guide/console.md

 ### Console Controller and Action

 A console command is defined as a controller class extending from [[yii\console\Controller]].
-In the controller class, you define one or several actions that correspond to the sub-commands of the command.
-Within each action, you write code to implement certain tasks for that particular sub-command.
+In the controller class, you define one or more actions that correspond to sub-commands of the controller.
+Within each action, you write code that implements the appropriate tasks for that particular sub-command.

-When running a command, you need to specify the route to the corresponding controller action.
-For example, the route `migrate/create` specifies the sub-command corresponding to the [[yii\console\controllers\MigrateController::actionCreate()|MigrateController::actionCreate()]] action method.
+When running a command, you need to specify the route to the  controller action.
+For example, the route `migrate/create` invokes the sub-command that corresponds to the [[yii\console\controllers\MigrateController::actionCreate()|MigrateController::actionCreate()]] action method.
-If a route does not contain an action ID, the default action will be executed.
+If a route offered during execution does not contain an action ID, the default action will be executed (as with a web controller).

 ### Options

 By overriding the [[yii\console\Controller::options()]] method, you can specify options that are available to a console command (controller/actionID).
-The method should return a list of public property names of the controller class.
+The method should return a list of the controller class's public properties.
 When running a command, you may specify the value of an option using the syntax `--OptionName=OptionValue`.
 This will assign `OptionValue` to the `OptionName` property of the controller class.

-If the default value of an option is of array type, then if you set this option while running the command, the option value will be converted into an array by splitting the input string by commas.
+If the default value of an option is of an array type and you set this option while running the command, the option value will be converted into an array by splitting the input string on any commas.

 ### Arguments

 Besides options, a command can also receive arguments.
 The arguments will be passed as the parameters to the action method corresponding to the requested sub-command.
 The first argument corresponds to the first parameter, the second corresponds to the second, and so on.
-If there are not enough arguments are provided, the corresponding parameters may take the declared default values, or if they do not have default value the command will exit with an error.
+If not enough arguments are provided when the command is called, the corresponding parameters will take the declared default values, if defined.
+If no default value is set, and no value is provided at runtime, the command will exit with an error.

-You may use `array` type hint to indicate that an argument should be treated as an array.
-The array will be generated by splitting the input string by commas.
+You may use the `array` type hint to indicate that an argument should be treated as an array.
+The array will be generated by splitting the input string on commas.

 The follow examples show how to declare arguments: